IgniteUI/igniteui-docfx/en/components/treegrid/groupby.md

 #### Implementation

 In this sample data is loaded only for a certain row on expansion.
 For more information on this, please refer to the [Tree Grid Load On Demand](load-on-demand.md) topic.
 The data is grouped by the **"ShipCountry"**, **"ShipCity"** and **"Discontinued"** fields and the resulting hierarchy is displayed in a separate column.
-The grouping is performed on a remote service - for more information on how this service works you can take a look at the `TreeGridGroupingLoadOnDemandService` class in the `remoteService.ts` file.
+The grouping is performed on a remote service - the data is modified and corresponding child and parent keys are assigned that are used to display the final data in a hierarchical view.
+For more information on how this service works you can take a look at the `TreeGridGroupingLoadOnDemandService` class in the `remoteService.ts` file.

 Here is an example of how to use load on demand: